 4. Be open for communication

 Communication is the basis of team management, but when working remotely it basically goes completely digital.
 You should provide an appropriate communication tool and plan cyclical meetings during which the whole team provides updates on the progress of the project.
 You, as a manager, can also distribute new tasks or simply motivate team members to produce even better results.
+You can integrate a workflow management platform into your channels for a complete sync between your communication and productivity tools.
 It’s also very important to reassure every employee that they can turn to you in case of any problems.
 It doesn't matter whether these issues are strictly technical or more interpersonal within the team - you are there to help, and the project will suffer if you are not aware of such issues.

 Also, be ready for feedback.
 Your employees have different points of view and can see things that you cannot, which can prove to be valuable.